stanulilic/stanleyulili.com-old/_posts/2020-05-11-asynchronous-programming-with-callbacks-in-javascript.md

 One line of code will execute at a time and when it's finished, it moves on to the next line in the order it appears in the code.
 So in the example above, line 1 executes first, then line 2 and finally line 3.

 In synchronous execution, if there is a piece of code that might take a long time to execute, everything stops and the remaining code must wait for that piece of code to finish.
+This behaviour is called **blocking**.

 We can see this synchronous behavior with the example given below.
 I have modified the example from [MDN](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Concepts), you don't have to worry about what the function `getData()` is doing, It's just there to simulate a delay as the task of calculating is time-consuming.
 Your main focus should be the execution.